-Guernica (1937) by artist Pablo Picasso is one of the most famous paintings of all time.
-Like so many famous works of art, the meaning of Picasso's Guernica is not immediately clear and left wide open to analysis and interpretation.
-What is the meaning of Guernica, the mural by Pablo Picasso?
-A careful analysis and intepretation of the painting reveals the importance of Spain, war, and most of all bullfighting in Picasso's Guernica.
+Guernica (1937) by Spanish artist Pablo Picasso is one of the most powerful anti-war paintings in history.
+A giant mural measuring over 11 feet tall and 25 feet wide, the message and meaning of Picasso's Guernica is not immediately clear and open to interpretation.
+What is the hidden meaning?
+An analysis of Pablo Picasso's dramatic painting reveals the importance of Spain, war and bullfighting in Guernica.

 Picasso’s homeland of Spain is central to the meaning of Guernica.
 Although Picasso expatriated to Paris in 1900 and never did move back to Spain, the famous Spanish artist was commissioned to paint the mural on behalf of his country for the 1937 World Fair in Paris.
 Initially struggling to find inspiration for the important painting, it wasn’t until April 26, 1937 that Picasso was finally struck with the subject matter and ideas he would ultimately explore in Guernica.
 On April 26, a small Basque town in northern Spain was aerial bombed in a coordinated attack by Nazi Germany.
 The name of the town was Guernica.

 At its most simple, Guernica is a war painting.
 Giant in its size and scope, the painting documents the pervasive and widespread devastation, death and chaos caused by war.
 While even amateur art history scholars enjoy analyzing the use of color in Picasso's Rose or Blue periods, in the monochromatic painting Guernica the predominant color is black, reminiscent of death itself.
 In fact, a hidden subliminal image of a human skull was recently discovered in the painting, a secret memento mori and symbol of death doubled into the horse’s snout.